 Each year, Arch retains a third-party consultant to conduct an extensive and comprehensive review of its operating, safety and environmental practices.
-In each of the past two years, Arch retained Hawcroft Consulting International Group - a leading global loss control engineering firm for the mining industry - to conduct this audit at each of the company's subsidiary operations.
-While the results were highly positive, the extensive individual mine reports - which typically exceeded 100 pages - identified multiple opportunities for improvement.
+In each of the past three years, Arch has retained a leading global loss control engineering firm for the mining industry to conduct this assessment at each of the company's subsidiary operations.
+While the results were highly positive, with no "critical recommendations" of any kind, the extensive individual mine reports-which typically exceed 100 pages-identified multiple opportunities for improvement.
 Arch and its operating subsidiaries have put these recommendations to use in making enhancements to their critical operating, safety and environmental processes, in keeping with the organization's disciplined commitment to continuous improvement.
+The third-party consultant also conducted separate refuse facility reviews to assess Arch's management systems relative to the Global Industry Standard on Tailings Management

-In addition to third-party audits, each facility is continuously subject to regulatory inspections, with regulators such as the U.S. Department of Labor's Mine Safety & Health Administration (MSHA), which has inspectors at each of our mines on an almost daily basis.
-In 2021, Arch's operations were subject to 2,164 inspections shifts by MSHA.
+In addition to third-party assessments, each facility is continuously subject to regulatory inspections, with regulators such as the U.S. Department of Labor's Mine Safety & Health Administration (MSHA), which has inspectors at each of our mines on an almost daily basis.
+In 2022, Arch's operations were subject to 2,179 inspection shifts by MSHA.

 State regulators overseeing the federally delegated Surface Mining Control and Reclamation Act (SMCRA) programs are required by regulation to perform monthly inspections at a minimum, but many of our facilities have weekly or even more frequent inspections.
-Arch Resources maintains one of the best SMCRA compliance records in the industry, with zero violations in 2021 and only one violation across the entirety of the company in each of the previous four years.
-In 2021, Arch's operations were subject to 1,259 inspections by federal and state inspectors.
+Arch Resources maintains one of the best SMCRA compliance records in the industry, with an average of less than one violation per year across the entirety of the company over the past five years.
+In 2022, Arch's operations were subject to 1,310 inspections by federal and state inspectors.